friendlyanon/cxx-static-shared-example/README.md

 CMake supports generating cross-platform export macros via the [`GenerateExportHeader`](https://cmake.org/cmake/help/latest/module/GenerateExportHeader.html) module.
 A library must annotate every symbol that the user is intended to or might be able to observe.
+Additionally, when the library is being built as a static library, then these macros should expand to nothing.
+This can be achieved by conditionally setting the `YOUR_TARGET_STATIC_DEFINE` definition.

 ```cmake
 include(GenerateExportHeader)